How to Install or Update Audio Drivers in Windows 11

 Update Audio Drivers Using Windows Optional Updates

-You can update audio drivers in Windows 11 using the Optional Updates feature in Settings, which is a great way to find newer driver versions that aren’t part of the main Windows Update.
+Updating your audio drivers in Windows 11 is possible through the Optional Updates section in Settings, which often has newer driver versions than the regular Windows Update.

 Here’s how to check: